Bioinformatics Superheroes Series

 Martin has defended his PhD in Computer Science at the Technical University of Munich, working under the guidance of Dr. Johannes Söding at the Max Planck Institute for Biophysical Chemistry in Göttingen.
 Recently, he has started his postdoc in Dr. Steven Salzberg’s Computational Biology and Genomics laboratory at John Hopkins University.

-Congrats on the new position and good luck with everything, Dr. Steinegger! 🎉
+Congrats on the new position & good luck with everything, Dr. Steinegger! 🎉

 - Steinegger, Martin, Milot Mirdita, and Johannes Soding.
 “Protein-level assembly increases protein sequence recovery from metagenomic samples manyfold.” bioRxiv (2018): 386110.